nadhack/nhsite/_includes/aims.md

 Learn about Laser cutting, 3D printing, metal working, electronics, CAD, CAM software and much more.

+Members have 24 access 7 days a week to use the equipment.

 All are welcome to join.